autoplot/documentation/javadoc/org/autoplot/DataPanel.md

-# org.autoplot.DataPanelGUI tab for controlling how data is handled, provides feedback for what is
+# org.autoplot.DataPanel

- being plotted, allows fill value to be specified, and provides the filters chain of operations to apply to the data before plotting.
+GUI tab for controlling how data is handled, provides feedback for what is being plotted, allows fill value to be specified, and provides the filters chain of operations to apply to the data before plotting.

-DataPanel( org.autoplot.AutoplotUI app )
+# DataPanel( org.autoplot.AutoplotUI app )

 ***